carlignn/carlgaspar-puppet/README.md

-## This is and always will be a copy of "Puppet - Getting Started" post
+## This is and should always will be a copy of the "Puppet - Getting Started" post

 Puppet is a responsive, simple and clean [Hugo](https://gohugo.io/) theme based on the [Huxblog Jekyll theme](https://github.com/Huxpro/huxpro.github.io).